 Only failed piping system components are included in this hazard plot.
-It is seen that for small-diameter piping systems the time to failure has ranged from about 10,000 hours to about 130,000 hours (i.e., difference by a factor of 13).
-This difference is explained by different attributes and environmental influence factors.
+It is seen that for small-diameter piping systems the time to failure has ranged from about 10,000 hours to about 130,000 hours (i.e., difference is a factor of 13).
+Different attributes and environmental influence factors explain this difference.